kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_fronius/README.md

 ## Description

-It reads same measured data from csv files recorded with various sampling rates, then resamples and merges them.
+It reads the same measured data from csv files recorded with various sampling rates, then resamples and merges them.
 This was the first use case ever written for the *minimalist configurable pipeline (mcp) framework*, therefore it does not use generally written python libraries, see the yaml configuration file [fronius_use_case1.yaml](fronius_use_case1.yaml)